MP Estate Planning UK

 can a trust run a business

-Many people wonder if a trust can be used to manage a business in the UK.
-The answer is not simple.
-A trust is a legal setup where one person, the trustee, looks after assets for others, the beneficiaries.
+Many people wonder whether a trust can be used to manage a business in the UK.
+The answer depends on the circumstances.
+A trust is a legal arrangement — not a separate legal entity — where trustees hold and manage assets for the benefit of beneficiaries.
+The trustees are the legal owners of the assets, but they must manage them according to the terms of the trust deed.

 You can learn more about putting your business in a trust.
-This can help you decide if it’s the best choice for your business.
+This can help you decide if it’s the best choice for your situation.

 Key Takeaways

-• The process involves choosing the right type of trust and transferring business assets.
+• The process involves choosing the right type of trust — typically a discretionary trust — and correctly transferring business assets into it via a properly drafted trust deed.

-• Clear rules for management and succession can be established through a trust.
+• Clear rules for management and succession can be established through the trust deed and a letter of wishes to guide the trustees.

 Understanding Trusts and Their Types

-In the UK, trusts are key in business planning.
-They offer flexibility and protection for business owners.
-Knowing the basics of trusts and their types is crucial.
+In the UK, trusts play an important role in business planning.
+They offer flexibility and protection for business owners, their families, and their successors.
+Understanding the basics of how trusts work — and which type is right for your situation — is essential.

 What is a Trust?